Cost-saving initiatives in business can help offset rising expenses or falling profits.

 - Using power management features on computers

 The U.S. government’s Energy Star website provides an action workbook to guide small businesses through implementing energy-efficient measures.
 Your local utility company can help you arrange an energy audit to identify your biggest energy drains and recommend cost-saving steps.
-The Small Business Administration also provides a guide to state and local energy-efficiency programs you can tap into.

 12. Track Tax-Deductible Expenses